2900 Honolulu Avenue, La Crescenta, CA Phone: (818) 249-6131 | 16653 Sierra Highway, Canyon Country, CA Phone: (661) 250-1435

 Obituary of Betty Jean Prosser

-To send flowers to the family of Betty Prosser, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Betty Prosser, please visit Tribute Store

 (January 8, 1929-July 5, 2017)